 Piedra Negra: 11 Bali Lane, Historic Kampong Glam, Singapore 189848.
 P: +65 9199 0610

 For a quick lunch, check out Muchachos – an edgy burrito bar serving up wallet-friendly San Francisco Mission-style burritos, tacos and quesadillas along Keong Saik Road in Chinatown.
-Their flour tortillas are steamed rather than grilled to keep them moist, and don’t even get us started on their amazing Bean & Cheese Burrito (S$ 7.50) – brilliant when washed down with a refreshing Margarita Slushie.
-They offer a Vegetariano (peppers, onions and mushrooms) option for Burrito, Taco, Quesadilla and Salad Bowl.
+Their flour tortillas are steamed rather than grilled to keep them moist, and the Burritos are great when washed down with a refreshing Margarita Slushie.
+They offer a Vegetariano (peppers, onions and mushrooms) option for Burrito, Burrito Bowl, Taco, Quesadilla and Salad Bowl.
 And then of course, there’s the Chips with Salsa/Guacamole (S$ 4.50/S$ 6).

 Part of the Brewerkz family, Café Iguana has been doing top notch contemporary Mexican fare by the Singapore River, since 2000.
 Dine here for the Portobello Fajitas and their specially brewed Iguana lager to go with the sizzling fajitas.
 With over 100 labels of 100% agave tequila, frozen margaritas and mezcal, Café Iguana has one of Asia’s best spirit selections, so be sure to pace yourself.
 Tip – nachos and salsa come free with drinks.
 We recommend going with the jalapeno poppers – they are so simple yet still so addictive, but all too rare these days.
 And for a decadent sweet ending, their banana chimichangas with avocado ice cream are sure to hit the spot.